microsoft/playwright/docs/src/api/params.md

 ## evaluate-expression
 - `expression` <[string]>

 JavaScript expression to be evaluated in the browser context.
-If the expresion evaluates to a function, the function is automatically invoked.
+If the expression evaluates to a function, the function is automatically invoked.

 ## js-evaluate-pagefunction